workingj/LEARN/css.md

 ```css
 @media only screen and (max-width: 480px) {}
 ```

 - `@media` — instructs the CSS compiler on how to parse the rest of the rule
 - `only` — Applies a style only if an entire query matches
 - `screen` — Indicates what types of devices should use this rule
 - `and` — Used for combining multiple media features together into a single media query, requiring each chained feature to return true for the query to be true.
 It is also used for joining media features with media types.
 - `(max-width: 480px)` Rul will be aplied only below the `max-width`

-### Media Features.
+### Media Features

 - Media features are the conditions that must be met to render the CSS within a media query.

-#### Range Bsp:
+#### Range Bsp

 ```css
 @media only screen and (min-width: 320px) and (max-width: 480px) {